cerulean747/Reddit-Comment-Removal/README.md

 ## Overview (tl;dr)
 *	Using natural language processing techniques and supervised and unsupervised learning models, I predict whether or not user comments will get removed from the r/worldnews subreddit for the month of January 2019.
-*	My results imply that in addition to individual word features, the contextual meaning behind words and non-textual features also play an important role in predicting comment removal.
+*	My results imply that in addition to individual word features, the contextual meanings behind words and non-textual features also play an important role in predicting comment removal.

 ### Table of Contents